ayoola-moore/js-object-creation-pattern/README.md

 a.
 Initialize an EMPTY object (s2)
 b. assign properties and methods to the object within the function(s3)
 c. return the object (s4)

+3. Prototype pattern essentially creates an object by assigning prototype to an empty function

+It entails 2 basic steps
+a.
+Create an empty function
+b. assign the properties and method via prototype

+The properties and method now created are passed from the parent to all newly created object via prototype